randellconley/rsc03/docs/production_setup_guide.md

 This provides an interactive command-line interface where you can:
 - Chat directly with any of the 8 specialized agents
 - Switch between agents with `/switch <agent>`
-- View usage costs and statistics
+- View usage costs and statistics with `/costs`
+- See model assignments with `/models`
-- Access structured workflows
+- Access structured workflows with `/workflow`
-- See chat history and agent status
+- Save chat sessions with `/save`

 ## 📁 Directory Structure After Setup